cityofaustin/projects/_projects/smart-city/about/maturity.md

 ---
-title: Becoming a “smart city”
+title: Becoming an open and smart city
 position: 2
 ---